 It is possible to acquire 15 Penn State credits in two terms by attending classes three nights per week.
 Typically classes contain an invigorating mix of physicians, nurses, graduate students and allied health professionals.

-- PHS 552: Molecular Epidemiology of Chronic Disease Introduction to molecular and chronic disease epidemiology and major issues in molecular epidemiologic studies
+- PHS 552 Molecular Epidemiology of Chronic Disease Introduction to molecular and chronic disease epidemiology and major issues in molecular epidemiological studies

-- PHS 521: Applied Biostatistics An intermediate course that provides more in-depth development of analytical topics covered in Intro to Biostats, such as analysis of variance and regression techniques
+- PHS 521 Applied Biostatistics An intermediate course that provides more in-depth development of analytical topics covered in Principles of Biostatistics, such as analysis of variance and regression techniques